 - All measurements must be stated in SI units.

 - Nomenclature.
 All organisms should be identified by their Latin names, with taxonomic affiliation and authority indicated at first mention in the abstract and text.
-Common names should be stated where appropriate.
-(Consult the Entomological Society of America's list.)
+Common names should be stated where appropriate (Consult the Entomological Society of America's list.)
 Chemical substances should be described by their generic or common names and defined at least once in the paper by the International Union of Pure and Applied Chemistry (IUPAC) name.
 For editorial guidelines, consult a recent issue of the journal or the Council of Biology Editors’ Scientific Style and Format: The CBE Manual for Authors, Editors, and Publishers, 6th Edition, 1994.

 Papers (including abstracts) are published in English.
 We suggest that authors whose first language is not English should have their manuscripts checked by a proficient English speaker before submission or by a third party editorial service.
 This is optional but will help to ensure that any submissions that reach peer review can be judged on academic merit alone.
 Please note that the use of language editing services is voluntary and at the author’s own expense.
-The use of these services neither guarantees that the manuscript will be accepted for publication nor restricts the author from submitting to a Cambridge-published journal.

 Manuscripts should be prepared according to the following guidelines: